Suzanna-Linn/slua/docs/moving-datatypes.md

 ### The SLua datatype integer

-SLua adds the type integer.
+SLua adds the type integer (32 bits).
 It exists only for compatibility reasons with a few LL functions.

-The LSL type integer is an SLua type number (which has integer and float values all in the same datatype).
+It's not to be used as an LSL integer, the LSL integer is an SLua number (which has integer and float values all in the same datatype).

 The SLua type integer is only for a few uses that requires it.
 We can't make operations with a number and an integer, they are different types.
 Integers must be casted to numbers to operate with numbers.

 <pre class="language-slua line-numbers"><code class="language-slua">-- type integer (SLua)